Van Sickle Island: History

 Like many islands and tracts of land in Suisun Bay and the Sacramento–San Joaquin River Delta, Van Sickle Island was reclaimed in the mid-19th century by dredging sloughs and using the material to construct levees.
 Water inside the levees was then drained, resulting in a large tract of fertile land that was used for raising cattle, as well as farming beans and tules.

 The cost of levee maintenance, however, gradually increased to the point of making farming unprofitable; subsequently, the area "became a haven for waterfowl hunting and recreation".

 The island, historically, was referred to by a number of names, including "Jones Island", "Van Sickle Island", "Van Sickles Island" and "Van Sickle's Island".
 It is shown as "Jones Island" on an 1850 survey map of the San Francisco Bay area made by Cadwalader Ringgold, as well as an 1854 map made by Henry Lange.
 However, an 1891 decision by the Board on Geographic Names Decisions established its name as Van Sickle Island.

 Reclamation district

 On November 25, 1914, Reclamation District 1607 was established to handle drainage, irrigation, and levee maintenance.
 The island was subdivided into several parcels, upon which landowners pay assessments to fund District operations.
 The district is governed by a five-member Board of Trustees, elected by the landowners to serve 4-year terms.
 The Board meets several times per year, and members are not compensated for their roles.
 In addition to Board members, the district has two part-time employees: a secretary who performs some routine levee inspections, and another who coordinates various levee maintenance activities.

 In the 21st century, the reclamation district generates its revenue primarily from assessments, in which landowners pay an annual fee of $10 per acre ($2,471 per square kilometre), and grants from other governmental agencies, including the California Department of Water Resources.
-In 2008 the district reached an agreement with Venoco, a company which operates several natural gas wells on the island, in which Venoco pays $50,000 per year for the right to drive service equipment on the island's levees.